 The current structure of the Academic Department consists of six branches: two journals (Politikon and Encurentro Latinoamericano) one blog (A Different View), the Academic Think Tank, Student Research Committees and Delegations.
-These branches of the Department, led by Max Steuer, have been designed by his predecessor, Vit Simral, after a period of restructuring and adjustment in 2014 and 2015.
-In 2016, the six branches encompass more than 60 individual IAPSS members from all over the world.
+In 2018, the six branches encompass more than 60 individual IAPSS members from all over the world.
 For each branch, one IAPSS Board member (a Coordinator or an Editor-in-Chief) is responsible, together with the Head of the Department.

 The two IAPSS journals (the flagship journal Politikon with a general focus and Encuentro Latinoamericano, which focuses on Latin American Studies) run a double-blind peer review process, as any professional journal.
-This, together with the expertise of the Editorial Boards and the clear-cut Guidelines for authors ensures that each issue includes a number of high-quality articles, written by students and young researchers.
+This, together with the expertise of the Editorial Boards, the Advisory Committee members and the Paper Submission Guidelines ensures that each issue includes a number of high-quality articles, written predominantly by students and junior researchers.

-Those who are interested in contributing with shorter reflection pieces, can apply to join the Authorial Board of our blog ‘A Different View’.
-The Academic Think Tank (ATT) is loosely focused on the Annual Theme of IAPSS.
-Each year, it launches highly competitive call for applications to select a small group of postgraduate students or more experienced young researchers that work together on a prescribed general theme, helped by the ATT Coordinator.
+Those who are interested in contributing with shorter reflection pieces, can apply to join the Authorial Board of our blog ‘A Different View’ or submit a guest contribution to it.
+The Academic Think Tank (ATT) is loosely focused on the Annual Theme of IAPSS and since late 2017 it functions as the IAPSS Academic Committee as well.
+Each year, a competitive call for applications is launched to select a small group of graduate or postgraduate students or more experienced junior researchers who will work together on a prescribed general theme, helped by the Academic Coordinator.

-Last but not least, IAPSS Delegations are a prime outcome of the partnership of IAPSS with renowned academic and professional associations, such as IPSA (International Political Science Association), ECPR (European Consortium for Political Research) or ISA (International Studies Association).
-While participation at IAPSS panels at these conferences is usually reserved to ATT and SRC members, if capacity allows, separate Calls for Applications are launched for applicants who wish to submit abstracts for these panels.
+Last but not least, IAPSS Delegations are a prime outcome of the partnership of IAPSS with renowned academic and professional associations, such as IPSA (International Political Science Association), ECPR (European Consortium for Political Research), ISA (International Studies Association) or UACES (Academic Association for Contemporary European Studies).
+IAPSS panels at the conferences of these organizations feature selected work of the Academic Department affiliates and if capacity allows, separate Calls for Applications are launched for applicants who wish to submit abstracts for these panels.